 As you’re doing the regular cleaning of your home, don’t forget about your vents.
 Use your vacuum to suck up airborne particles and trap them from the grates of your vent.
 If your vents pop out of the wall or floor, go ahead and remove them.
 A good soak in warm water and scrubbing can help to remove any excess debris that is stuck to them.

 While you’re at it, use a dry cloth to wipe out the section of ducting behind each vent.
 The more dust and grime you can remove for your vents and ducting, the less ends up in the air that you breathe while inside of your home.

 Air drafts are the biggest struggle of any homeowner.
 Take time to feel around each window and door in your home.
 If there is any cold air coming through, it’s time to weatherize.
 You can use door sweeps, door snakes, and weatherstripping to block the cold air from drafting into your home.

 To become a more informed homeowner, you may want to make it your new year’s resolution to learn more about your HVAC system and heating systems in general.
 When you have more knowledge, it can help in a lot of ways.
 First, you can work to make your system operate more efficiently to save yourself some money.

 Second, you can make a more informed decision about what type of heating system you’ll want to invest in when your existing system reaches the end of its lifespan.
 You don’t have to become an HVAC expert.
 But, knowing more about your heating system can be beneficial as a homeowner.

 Professional Heating Services

-Sierra Air Conditioning & Heating offers professional heating services to the entire Las Vegas, NV, community.
+Sierra Air Conditioning & Plumbing offers professional heating services to the entire Las Vegas, NV, community.
 We’re also available for all of your plumbing, cooling, indoor air quality, UV lighting, and whole-house zoning needs.
 Contact us today to get professional assistance from a company that you can trust.